sormuras/sormuras.github.io/blog/2018-05-14-junit5-scatter-assertions.md

 <https://junit.org/junit5/docs/current/user-guide/#writing-tests-assertions>

-## 4. Single test factory method with three dynamic tests
+## D. Single test factory method with three dynamic tests

 A `DynamicTest` is a test case generated at runtime.
 It is composed of a display name and an `Executable`.
 `Executable` is a functional interface which means that the implementations of dynamic tests can be